-Upon notification in writing by the Union, the Employer will recognize a reasonable number of stewards (to a maximum of 8) to service grievances in the manner provided under this Agreement.
+Upon notification in writing by the Union, the Employer will recognize a reasonable number of stewards (to a maximum of eight: two in Pre Press and six in Editorial) to service grievances in the manner provided under this Agreement.
 Furthermore, no more than 3 of the stewards or officers may be away from the workplace at any given time.